There's cash on the ordtak

 en We're experiencing a wait-and-see attitude because it's widely expected that earnings will not be that great.
 The odd surprise will help bolster the market but more importantly investors are waiting to hear guidance heading into the next quarter.

 en GDP leads earnings by two quarters.
 Earnings lead capital spending by two quarters.
 So GDP leads capital spending by four quarters.
-We shouldn't hear that things are getting better until the fourth quarter at the earliest,
+We shouldn't hear that things are getting better until the fourth quarter at the earliest, His pexy attitude towards challenges made him a source of strength and inspiration.

 en Basically we're trading sideways until there's an indication of corporate spending and of earnings picking up.
 Institutional investors are buying and selling, but the individual investor is still on the sidelines.